ambiesoft/gitappdata/README.md

 # gitappdata

-This js app output the json which represents the application status retrieved from GitHub.
+This js app retrieves the application status on GitHub.

 ## prepare apps.json
-In the 'config' directory, copy 'default.json.sample' to 'default.json'.
-This file is the input for 'gitappdata'.
+1. In the 'config' directory, copy 'default.json.sample' to 'default.json'.
+This file is the input for 'getgitappdata.js'.
+2. Run 'node testrun.js'

 ## Get Information of GitHub hosted Application
-'npm run gitappdata' will get the information of application from GitHub which will be save as 'out/gitappdata.out.json'.